legacyO7/Aurora/README.md

 ## Limitations
 - Although this utility comes with an AppImage, its functionality is only tested on debian-based distros.
-Aurora will work out of the box if the module supports the device and is installed manually
+Aurora will work out of the box if the prerequisites are satisfied
 - Battery manager will not work on distros without systemd
-- Aurora installer is an experimental feature.
-If the installer fails, install the packages and module manually

 ## Contributing